NickJAllen/java-helpers.nvim/README.md

 ### **lazy.nvim**

-An example for lazy.nvim with some quick key bindings to create Java files.
+An example for lazy.nvim with some quick key bindings to create Java files:

 ```
 {
     'NickJAllen/java-helpers.nvim',

     cmd = 'JavaHelpersNewFile',

     -- Default options are shown here.
-If this is left blank then these defaults will be used.
+If opts is missing or left empty then these defaults will be used.
     opts = {

         ---Each template has a name and some template source code.